 Choose Charity and Shop Sales

-When you shop at charity shops you can not only pick up amazingly priced sought after pieces of furniture, you’re also helping out a great cause.
+When you shop at charity shops you can not only pick up amazingly priced sought after pieces of furniture for your home decor, you’re also helping out a great cause.
 Shop half price or even 70% off sales for new curtains, vases, candle holders and lampshades.
 These can give a dull looking room some real kerb appeal.

 Make a budget and stick to it.
 Use these top tips on decorating a rented house and you’ll soon be sat in your living room, enjoying your favourite book or television show, feeling perfectly at home in your surroundings.